-Follow the steps below to correctly install an M.2 SSD in the M.2 connector.
-The following steps demonstrate how to install an M.2 SSD in the M2Q_32G connector.
+Follow the steps below to correctly install an M.2 SSD in the M.2 connector:

 Get a screw and a standoff from the included M.2 screw kit.
 Locate the M.2 connector where you will install the M.2 SSD, use a screwdriver to unfasten the screw on the heatsink and then remove the heatsink.
 (Only the M2Q_32G connector has the heatsink)